Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 2. Assign policy to a subscription:
 New-AzureRmPolicyAssignment -Name "Enforce automatic OS upgrades with app health checks" -Scope "/subscriptions/<SubscriptionId>" -PolicyDefinition $policyDefinition

-This ARM policy can also be added to a specific resource group under a subscription by setting Scope to that resource group (i.e. -Scope "/subscriptions/<SubscriptionId>/resourceGroups/<ResourceGroupName>").
-This means policy needs be assigned to each resource group separately.

 ```

 ## Getting started